The Ultimate Franklin Fall Bucket List

 Franklin Digital Passports

-One cool new way to see Franklin this fall is with a free digital passport.
+One cool way to see Franklin in all its fall glory is with a free digital passport.
 Choose from one of eight self-guided passport tours (Haunts & Headstones is a good one for October!), sign up to access it on your phone, and enjoy exploring.

 Once you’ve finished the tour, you can pick up a prize for completion at the visitor center in downtown Franklin.